+Absolute Return of a mutual fund refers to the amount of total change in the value of a mutual fund investment at the time of redemption.
 For example, Mr. A invests Rs.
 1 lakh in a mutual fund scheme in January 2016.
 The value of the mutual fund invests stands at Rs.
 1.3 lakh in January, 2019.
 Thus, the absolute return earned by Mr. A on his investment over a period of 3 years can be calculated as follows:

-( Final Investment Value – Initial Investment Amount)
+Absolute Return = ( Final Investment Value – Initial Investment Amount) * 100 / Initial Investment Amount

-Absolute Return on Mr. A’s investment over 3 years = 30%
+Absolute Return on Mr. A’s investment over 3 years

-Annualised Return refers to the return earned on a mutual fund investment on an yearly basis.
+Annualised Return refers to the return earned on a mutual fund investment on a yearly basis.
 It assumes that the investment has grown at a constant rate.
 Let’s better understand annualised return by calculating the annualised return of the above quoted example.

 Annualised Return = (Final Investment Value ÷ Initial Investment Amount)^ (1/number of years) – 1

 Annualised Return on Mr. A’s investment = [(130000/100000)^(1/3) – 1] = 9.04%

 Thus, Mr. A’s investment grew at an annualised rate of 9.04% every year for 3 years.